- Lead Race Charity

 In addition to the reserved places available through our Official Race Charities we are delighted that nearly 40% of our ‘own place’ runners, who obtained their entries by registering direct through our general public scheme, chose to raise money for charity.

 All of our official race charities welcome ‘own place’ runners willing to fundraise for their charity.
 So if you have already secured your own place, but have not yet decided which charity you want to support, please consider one of our official race charities.

 BATH HALF MARATHON FUND – COMMUNITY PROJECTS FUNDED BY RUNNERS DONATIONS

-Voluntary donations made by runners at point of entry are used to provide grants to smaller local charities, as a way of thanking the local community who suffer the inconvenience of the event.
+Voluntary donations made by runners when they enter the race are used to provide grants to smaller local charities, as a way of thanking the local community who suffer the inconvenience of the event.
 Established in 2003 and administered by Quartet Community Foundation, the Bath Half Marathon Fund enables smaller local charities and voluntary groups to benefit from funds raised through the event.